peterarockiaraj/java_code/Readme.md

 3. Used java streams to process records faster (Ref: See "Section Reading a 1.0GB file" at https://www.java-success.com/processing-large-files-efficiently-java-part-1/)
 4. Not splited into small chunks since it is poc code.
 5. Header column is required(Made it mandatory )
-6. hashCode and equals should be overridden since using HashSet to return parsed csv file values as collection
+6. hashCode and equals should be overridden since using HashSet to return parsed CSV file values as a collection
-7. Error records will be discarded and error show in console.
+7. Error records will be discarded and error show in the console.
 8. Avoided MappedByteBuffer to do more engineering for POC code.
 9. For empty column values returning null(Added condition).
 If all the fields are required then condition should be removed from converFieldValue method.
-10. jUnit testcases needs to be added.
+10. jUnit test cases needs to be added.

 Find the sample csv file below
 ------------------------------